Graphics

 Facing the "volumetric corruption" requirement, this post documents why we ruled out heavy solutions like Uber Shaders and RT-driven approaches, pivoting to a lightweight Native Decal Projector with mathematical static/dynamic decoupling.

-HDRP Decal Projector Wind Corruption Shader Analysis
+HDRP Decal Projector Corruption Shader Analysis

 Rendering Pipeline Decision: The Journey from Complex R&D to Pragmatic Implementation